Are Spiders Dangerous?

 Metro Orlando FL | Kissimmee - Sanford - Leesburg

-For lots of people, encountering one of these eight-legged creatures can be a fearful experience.
-Many people hate the thought of having spiders in their homes, but indoor and outdoor spiders can provide value.
-Spiders primarily feast on other insects and are actually quite helpful in controlling insect populations, as well as potential infestations of other types of more harmful pests.
+For many people, encountering one of these eight-legged creatures can be a fearful experience.
+Many people hate the thought of having spiders in their homes, but both indoor and outdoor spiders can provide value.
+Spiders primarily feast on other insects and are actually quite helpful in controlling insect populations as well as potential infestations of other types of more harmful pests.